proteinreport/proteinreport.org/content/events/future-food-tech-san-francisco-0/index.md

 weight: 5000
 uuid: 10173
 ---
-<p>It’s been three years since we last gathered the agri-food community together in San Francisco, and we’re set for an explosion of ideas and opportunities when we reunite on March 24-25.
+It's been three years since we last gathered the agri-food community together in San Francisco, and we're set for an explosion of ideas and opportunities when we reunite on March 24-25.
 The Future Food-Tech Summit has become the annual meeting place for the global food-tech ecosystem.
-Food brands, active investors, start-ups and technology leaders come together to exchange insights, be inspired, and identify future partners.</p>
+Food brands, active investors, start-ups and technology leaders come together to exchange insights, be inspired, and identify future partners.